veereshhalagegowda/platformDocumentation/1.0.0/Components/Form Controls/tool-tip.md

-{
-"name" : "tooltip",
-"type" : "Component"
-"category": “Form Controls”
-"version" : "1.0.0",
-"averageRating" : 1,
-"description" : "provides a text label that is displayed when the user hovers or long presses an element.", "guide" : "",
-"platformSupportVersion" : "4.0.0",
-"publisher" : "Prashanth",
-}

-## Guide:
 ### Overview:
 The tooltip will be displayed below the element but this can be configured using the matTooltipPosition input.
 The tooltip can be displayed above, below, left, or right of the element.
 By default the position will be below.
 If the tooltip should switch left/right positions, then the positions before and after should be used instead of left and right, respectively.